Azure-Samples/distributed-az-edge-framework/docs/reverseproxy.md

 - At Level 3, Envoy has an identical setup as the proxy at Level 2, forwarding all traffic up to Level 4.
 - At Level 4, there is a specific set of listeners and destination clusters.
 For each authorized domain name, the proxy has a designated destination cluster that directs the traffic to the intended public domain name.

-> It worth noting that at Level 4, the Envoy Pod has custom network setup that does not use the rewritten domains by the local CoreDNS in Kubernetes.
-This guarantees that local address translation within the cluster forwards a set of domain names to the Envoy proxy Endpoint on the same Level 4 cluster.
-However, Envoy Pod itself resolves public addresses with the Azure or public DNS, overwriting its local DNS resolution to prevent an infinite redirection loop of DNS requests to the proxy itself.
+> It is worth noting that at Level 4, the Envoy pod has custom network setup that does not use the rewritten domains by the local CoreDNS in Kubernetes.
+This guarantees that local address translation within the cluster forwards a set of domain names to the Envoy proxy endpoint on the same Level 4 cluster.
+However, Envoy pod itself resolves public addresses with the Azure or public DNS, overwriting its local DNS resolution to prevent an infinite redirection loop of DNS requests to the proxy itself.
 This implementation can be seen in the `hostNetwork` and `dnsPolicy` settings of the Envoy deployment manifest (in Helm).

 ## DNS Rewriting with CoreDNS

-Within each cluster, regardless of the cluster's ability to directly access the Internet, CoreDNS is adjusted to modify a predefined set of domain names.
-This set includes all the fully qualified domain names specified in the Azure Arc Networking Requirements document, as well as some domain names necessary for downloading Helm charts, using GitOps, and accessing container images.
+Within each cluster, regardless of the cluster's ability to directly access the internet, CoreDNS is adjusted to modify a predefined set of domain names.
+This set includes all the fully qualified domain names specified in the Azure Arc networking requirements document, as well as some domain names necessary for downloading Helm charts, using GitOps, and accessing container images.

 Kubernetes has built-in DNS resolution capabilities for services and pods, as described in this relevant source [document](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/).
 CoreDNS is now the most used DNS service for Kubernetes and is available in Azure AKS.